-As a landlord, you've probably given some thought as to whether or not you should allow pets in your rental property.
+Take a poll of landlords, and you'll find they often have mixed feelings about the presence of pets in their rental home.
+If you're a landlord or property manager, you've likely given some thought as to whether or not you'll allow your tenants to have pets.
 And if you’re catering to military renters, it’s especially important to consider.

 A large number of military families move with pets, and will immediately pass by your property listing if you have a “no pets” policy.
-Allowing pets opens you up to a broader pool of tenants.
-You can even justify charging a higher rent for a pet-friendly property.
+Allowing pets opens you up to a broader pool of tenants!

-Military landlords often have mixed feelings about pets.
-Some require hefty deposits, while others allow no pets at all.
-Many landlords admit their properties rent much more quickly when allowing pets.
+Many landlords observe that their properties rent much more quickly when pets are allowed.
 Some say tenants are going to bring their pets anyway, so why fight it?
 In their view, it’s better to require a pet deposit upfront to offset any possible damages and have guidelines in place.
 Take a look at these facts:

-- A recent Apartments.com survey reports that 72% of renters own pets.
+- The Humane Society reports that 72% of renters own pets.

 - Pet owners are more likely to renew a lease.

 Of course, only you can decide if it’s worth allowing pets in your rental property.
-If you don't want pets in your rental home, be sure to state this clearly in your lease.
-But if you do rent to pet owners, it’s important to take a few steps to protect your property and understand your legal obligations.
+If you don't want your tenants to keep pets, be sure to state this clearly in your lease.
+But if you do rent to pet owners, take a few steps to protect your property as well as understand your legal obligations.